 ©Andrei Armiagov/Shutterstock.com

 Myth: They will attack randomly and in packs.
 Unfortunately, piranhas are one of the most misunderstood fish on this planet.
 Movies have sensationalized the piranha’s behavior with other animals and humans.
 Piranhas usually keep to themselves and won’t really attack in packs.
-Interestingly enough, piranhas are omnivores that have eaten plants and seeds, as well as other insects, fish, and worms.
+Interestingly enough, piranhas are omnivores that eat plants and seeds, as well as other insects, fish, and worms.

 Myth #1